 Both are electromagnetic energy and are present in sunlight.
 Red light is visible to the human eye, however, infrared is not.
 The visible spectrum of light is wavelengths from 400-700nm.
 Infrared energy is 700nm – 1mm with Near-Infrared being the closest to visible light on the longer wavelength end.
-Ultra-Violet light is on the other end of the spectrum with wavelengths shorter than 400nm and also is not visible to the human eye.
+Ultra-Violet light is on the other end of the spectrum with wavelengths shorter than 400nm.
+Ultra-Violet light is not visible to the human eye.
 Ultra-Violet wavelengths of electromagnetic energy are responsible for skin damage as well as damage to other tissues of the body with prolonged exposure.

-Red Light and Near-Infrared Therapy have been getting increasingly more attention in the healthcare industry as well as the skin care and wellness arenas.
+Red Light and Near-Infrared Therapy have increasingly received more attention in the healthcare industry as well as the skincare and wellness arenas.
 Both spectrums of energy provide amazing benefits.
 Though often confused, they provide different benefits with some overlap.

 The Benefits of Near-Infrared

 Infrared is classified as light energy but we generally do not see it.
 We sometimes can feel it as warmth.
 It is safe and easily absorbed by our tissues.
-Infrared can penetrate 1-1/2 inches into the body and even through bone, so it’s benefits can be on the surface as well as deeper into the tissue.
+Infrared can penetrate up to 1-1/2 inches into the body and even through bone, so its benefits can be on the surface as well as deeper into the tissue.

 - Skin Rejuvenation

 - When Infrared energy enters the body, it breaks up fats and toxins in cells for release from the body.